Roman Britain: Third century

 An invasion of Caledonia led by Severus and probably numbering around 20,000 troops moved north in 208 or 209, crossing the Wall and passing through eastern Scotland on a route similar to that used by Agricola.
 Harried by punishing guerrilla raids by the northern tribes and slowed by an unforgiving terrain, Severus was unable to meet the Caledonians on a battlefield.
 The emperor's forces pushed north as far as the River Tay, but little appears to have been achieved by the invasion, as peace treaties were signed with the Caledonians.
 By 210 Severus had returned to York, and the frontier had once again become Hadrian's Wall.
 He assumed the title Britannicus but the title meant little with regard to the unconquered north, which clearly remained outside the authority of the Empire.
 Almost immediately, another northern tribe, the Maeatae, went to war.
 Caracalla left with a punitive expedition, but by the following year his ailing father had died and he and his brother left the province to press their claim to the throne.

 As one of his last acts, Severus tried to solve the problem of powerful and rebellious governors in Britain by dividing the province into Britannia Superior and Britannia Inferior.
 This kept the potential for rebellion in check for almost a century.
 Historical sources provide little information on the following decades, a period known as the Long Peace.
 Even so, the number of buried hoards found from this period rises, suggesting continuing unrest.
 A string of forts were built along the coast of southern Britain to control piracy; and over the following hundred years they increased in number, becoming the Saxon Shore Forts.

 During the middle of the 3rd century, the Roman Empire was convulsed by barbarian invasions, rebellions and new imperial pretenders.
 Britannia apparently avoided these troubles, but increasing inflation had its economic effect.
 In 259 a so-called Gallic Empire was established when Postumus rebelled against Gallienus.
 Britannia was part of this until 274 when Aurelian reunited the empire.

-Around the year 280, a half-British officer named Bonosus was in command of the Roman's Rhenish fleet when the Germans managed to burn it at anchor.
+Around the year 280, a half-British officer named Bonosus was in command of the Romans' Rhenish fleet when the Germans managed to burn it at anchor.
 To avoid punishment, he proclaimed himself emperor at Colonia Agrippina (Cologne) but was crushed by Marcus Aurelius Probus.
 Soon afterwards, an unnamed governor of one of the British provinces also attempted an uprising.
 Probus put it down by sending irregular troops of Vandals and Burgundians across the Channel.